Culture > French film industry

 - Jean-Pierre Jeunet

-The so called Nouvelle Vague (New Wave) movement in french film-making was very influential - see Nouvell Vague films
+The so called Nouvelle Vague (New Wave) movement in French film-making was very influential - see Nouvell Vague films

 See also our related article - Films set in Paris - if you planning to visit or like to see France as it really is.